 But, then, having rejected "unaided human reason" in favor of biblical revelation, Kass offered a "philosophic reading of the Bible" rather than a pious reading (1-4, 15).
 He could not offer a pious reading because he was not himself a pious believer in the Bible as God's revelation, although he wanted his reading of the Bible to evoke in himself and his readers a sense of sublime wonder and awe before "the mysterious source of life, truth and goodness."
 He is an atheist who wants to feel religious emotions without having to believe any religious doctrines, such as the real existence of God as the Creator of the universe.

 I have raised two objections to Kass's new position--the incoherence of his religious atheism and his mistaken view that modern science must be radically reductionist and antiteleological.
-I have explained my two objections in a serious of posts over the years (here, here, here, here, here, here, here and here).
+I have explained my two objections in a series of posts over the years (here, here, here, here, here, here, here and here).
 I have made the same objections against Roger Scruton (here and here).
 Kass and Scruton are representative of those cultural conservatives who promote an atheistic religiosity in their opposition to modern science as subversive of moral order.

 My two objections still apply to Kass's Leading a Worthy Life.
 Actually, it's surprising that Kass never acknowledges much less responds to these obvious objections.